telerik/xaml-docs/controls/radcardview/features/selection.md

 #### Figure 1: Selected card
 ![](images/radcardview-features-selection-0.png)

-Selecting an item udates the __SelectedItem__ property of RadCardView.
+Selecting an item updates the __SelectedItem__ property of RadCardView.
 The property can be used to control the selection in code.
 The __SelectedItem__ holds a reference to an item from the __ItemsSource__ of the control.

 #### __[C#] Example 1: Setting SelectedItem in code__
 {{region radcardview-features-selection-0}}